uwnlp/verbphysics/docs/index.md

 # Demo

 Explore an interactive visualization of our factor graph model on the Verb Physics dataset.
-Type below to select an action frame to visualize.
+Click and drag on components of the factor graph to move them around.

+_(Work in progress.
+Only `size-threw_d` currently available.)_

 <div>
 	<!-- d3 dependencies for d3-force -->